 I arrived at the bar, awkwardly ordering some dorky non-alcoholic drink and searching for someone to latch onto.
 I saw a really rough-and-tough-looking, heavy-set Latino man with his arms wrapped around a stunning blond.
 (Or, perhaps more accurate to say that I saw the stunning blond, and then saw her pockmarked companion with his arms around her.)
 I thought they were together, but soon enough she left with her friends without much of a farewell with her affectionate new friend.
 After that, another real man’s man drew my attention, initiating contact with a raise of his glass or some other, equally manly gesture.
 Our repartee initially seemed to consist of feigned homosexual innuendo – actually, a lot of my repartee with men seems to consist of that, which I’m sure means nothing.
 In the course of our not-gay flirtations, I learned that he was an authentic New Jersey stereotype.
 In another life, he could have had a fruitful career as a character actor portraying folksy-yet-menacing Italian mobsters.
 He told me that he was staying at a friend’s fancy house nearby, and seemed to think this friend was famous enough for me to know who he was.
 (I didn’t.)
-He didn’t tell me his name, and I never learned it.
+This New Jersey mensch didn’t tell me his name, and I never learned it.

 Amidst all this male bonding, I got distracted by a pretty British woman in the midst of a loud group of her countrymen.
 I finally managed to get her attention amidst all the hooliganish yelling, and seemed to have a decent conversation going.
 She was on vacation with her sister, who was drinking happily next to her.
 As usual, I was being some combination of too forward and too shy, but I was trying my best.
 She told me that she had a boyfriend, but she didn’t quite seem to be presenting this fact as an absolute deal-breaker.

 During a brief interlude of man-talk, the Jerseyite reflected to me on his past prowess with the ladies, and his former conquests at bars – back when he was skinny and single.
 Finally, he told me, he found someone who was worth taking him out off the market – I certainly imagined his wife to be quite the woman – and was now happy to just witness the human spectacle from a distance.
 In the course of his story, he offered a few pointers.
 It must have been his Jerseyite folksiness, but his tales sounded much more like sharing and advice than bragging.
-At some point we raised our glasses to the Latino fellow, and pretty soon I had two extremely manly men offering me their advice on how to effectively flirt with the British woman.
+At some point we raised our glasses to the tough Latino fellow, and pretty soon I had two extremely manly men offering me their advice on how to effectively flirt with the British woman.
 (Incidentally, the tendency of American men to offer unsolicited flirting advice – rather than, say, engaging in spiteful cockblocking — is supremely strange and charming, like so many other tidbits of American culture.)

 Through the course of the evening, the virile young Latino bartenders would step in to whisper suggestively into the ears of the two sisters.
-I thought nothing of it, at first, but our pleasant evening was unceremoniously interrupted by a loud announcement from one of the young stallions.
+I thought nothing of it, at first, but our pleasant evening was unceremoniously interrupted at cleaning time by a loud announcement from one of the young stallions.
 “Only people who want to have sex with us can stay!” he loudly announced.
 Because sex is a bloody savannah or a ruthless gladiatorial arena, rather than a meritocracy, this announcement was not met with any apparent revulsion by the two sisters.
 Pretty soon all men but the lucky few were being escorted out of the bar by the bartenders, who were somewhat apologetically thanking us for our business.
 Their chosen women stayed behind.

-Pretty soon the Jerseyite, the Rough-Looking Latino and I found ourselves outside the shuttered bar, gently stewing.
+The Jerseyite, the Rough-Looking Latino and I found ourselves outside the shuttered bar, gently stewing.
 “They’ll be out in five minutes,” the Latino declared with unwarranted confidence.
 We waited a while, presumably looking quite silly, and nobody emerged.
 Another very pretty woman approached and was granted entry into the bar, presumably invited by her slick bartender suitor, and still we waited.
 Meanwhile, with the sound of female laughter echoing out onto the street, the Latino grew increasingly irritated.
 He told us that he was friends with the owner, and that he wouldn’t tolerate being kicked out.
 Then things got darker.
 He told us that he was an O.G. (an Original Gangsta, for those not in the know), and that he rolled with a very serious-sounding L.A. gang.
 He expressed his desire to “check” one of the bartenders in retribution for the indignity of our forced expulsion.
 From the looks of him, I had no reason to doubt the sincerity of his checking intentions.